2. Safety

 Step 4: Patient receives specified device

-Step 5: Bloomlife contacts the patient to set up the Bloomlife Connects SW system, including reminders to take blood pressure per clinical protocol
+Step 5: Bloomlife contacts the patient to set up the Bloomlife Connects SW system, including reminders to take device readings per clinical protocol

 Step 6: Patient takes data using specified device and receives SMS per clinical protocol